a-koz-0610/review-site-instructions/README.md

 Acquisitions, Inc. requires:

-- Development of a MVC Web Application by a team that practices agile methodology, utilizes test driven design, and values clean code
+- Development of a MVC Web Application that practices agile methodology, utilizes test driven design, and values clean code
 - Appropriate use of Git and access to your application on GitHub
 - Useful instructions in the form of a README.md file
-- Ability for Users to:
-  - make an account and log into the review site
-  - view reviews on products
-  - create, update, and delete their own reviews

-# Sprint 0

 ## Materials